mcesarpl/Postcode-Backend-Api/README.md

-# We are excited you are taking the time to solve our technical assignment! #
+# This is a backend solution to the technical assignment propose ahead.

 ### Let’s pretend you are starting your first day with us.
 After you settle in, your first task will be assigned.
 Both Joseph (Product Owner) and Ness (Technical Lead) are ready to give you more details on your first task. ###